gustavokei/electron-game-updater/README.md

 };
 ```
 ### Customize the UI
-Game Icons and Backgrounds: Images and icons are located in `src/renderer/assets`.
+**Game Icons and Backgrounds**: Images and icons are located in `src/renderer/assets`.
 Customize these assets to fit your games.
 Styling: Adjust the `background-image` properties of `.game-icon` and `.game-patcher` in `src/renderer/styles.scss` to use the same game.name property from your JSON configuration.

 ### Install Dependencies